gardener/gardener/docs/usage/shoot_maintenance.md

 Gardener, for example, takes this precautionary measure for `kube-controller-manager` pods.

 See [this document](../extensions/shoot-maintenance.md) to see how extension developers can extend this behaviour.

+### Restart Some Core Addons

+Gardener operators can make Gardener restart some core addons, at the moment only CoreDNS, during a shoot maintenance.

+CoreDNS benefits from this feature as it automatically solve problems with clients stuck to single replica of the deployment and thus overloading it.
+Please note that these are exceptional cases but they are observed from time to time.